jestnot/dnd-notes/content/World of Kyrka/Places/The Three Nations/Nation - Vangsta/Vangstan Government/Nyvaluta.md

 tags:
   - organization
 ---
+Pronounced "NAI-vah-LOO-tah."

-Nyvaluta ("NAI-vah-LOO-tah," meaning "New Money" in dwarvish) is a group who publicly disagrees with Gamvaluta's policies.
+Nyvaluta (meaning "New Money" in dwarvish) is a group who publicly disagrees with Gamvaluta's policies.